-Wearing the right clothing, drinking water, and using the proper equipment are a must for an eco-friendly yoga habit.
-However, they aren’t usually necessary for most practices and there are alternatives.
+Wearing the right clothing, drinking water, and using the proper equipment is helpful for an eco-friendly yoga habit.
+However, there are alternatives.
 For instance, textbooks are great blocks and bath towels are great for catching sweat.
 Read the ‘For the Planet’ section below to learn more about proper preparation for your yogic needs.

 For your mind

 In balancing the various parts of ourselves, our mind is just as important as the body and the spirit.
 One aspect of mind balance deals with educating ourselves on how our yoga practice is part of a greater movement to body and mind liberation.
 Yes, you heard that right.
 Your individual yoga practice is connected to the struggle for universal liberation and freedom of all people.
 To learn more, we recommend reading Skill in Action by Michelle Johnson or Restorative Yoga for Ethnic and Race-Based Stress and Trauma by Gail Parker.
 Both offer the opportunity to deepen your own personal practice through journaling exercises, thought-provoking passages, and tools for going beyond the mico-reality of physical yoga and into the macro-environment and universality of mind-body practice.